 Lemon balm is very attractive to bees.
 It’s botanical name Melissa means “bee” in Latin, and it has been cultivated for over 2,000 years as a bee plant.
-I have a whole bed of it in my garden.
+We grow a lot of Lemon Balm, both in and out of the garden.

 There is a curious concoction dating from around the early seventeenth century called Carmelite Water.
 It was supposedly invented in France by the Carmelite order of nuns (although some sources say it was monks).
 The curious feature of the concoction was that it was used as both a perfume as well as a remedy for headaches.
 Lemon Balm (often simply called Balm or sometimes Melissa) is one of the main ingredients; also included are angelica leaves, clove buds, coriander seed, nutmeg and cinnamon, preserved in grain spirits.

 As to Lemon Balm being useful for relieving headache, a dropperful of the tincture or even a cup of hot lemon balm tea makes an effective remedy for relieving the tension and irritability associated with this ailment.
 It is a mild anti-depressant and nervine that is safe to use for children as well as adults.
 It is excellent for children experiencing mild fever, sleeplessness and achiness caused from the flu.
 A strong infusion added to the bath is one good way to use lemon balm for kids.
-Lemon Balm can be used for menstrual cramps and tummy-aches (including diarrhea) as it is also anti-spasmodic.
-There are no known cautions concerning the recommended use of this herb.
+Lemon Balm tea can be drunk for relief from menstrual cramps and tummy-aches (including diarrhea) as it is also anti-spasmodic.
+There are no known negative side-effects concerning the recommended use of this herb.

 In addition to the above-mentioned Carmelite Water, Lemon Balm is an ingredient in other liqueurs such as Benedictine and Chartreuse.
-Make a sweetened tea with the fresh herb (it is very easy to grow) and freeze up some Lemon Balm ice-pops.
+You can make a sweetened tea with the fresh herb (it is very easy to grow) and freeze up some Lemon Balm ice-pops.
 Try using it to make pesto.